 Unable to think clearly, she slumped onto the sofa, wondering how the noise in head had escalated so quickly.
 Her mind told her she was a miserable failure.
 But it didn’t stop there.
-Very quickly, her thoughts turned to it all being “too much”.
-Sitting there, alone and confused she felt like there was no point trying anymore, because her efforts wouldn’t amount to anything.
+Very quickly, her thoughts turned to everything being “all too much”.
+Alone and confused, she felt crushed by the intensity of thought, which told her “there was no point trying anymore, because her efforts wouldn’t amount to anything“.

 We are all susceptible to worrying thoughts, but when you have depression, ruminating thoughts can turn very quickly into a vicious cycle of automatic negative thoughts, or ANT’s.
-When hit with a barrage of ANT’s, the tone of the internal dialogue can sound incredibly convincing.
+The stream of negative thought can feel like it is looping around in your head, which is sometimes referred to as rumination.

 What is Rumination